maluvreis/mlvr/Project/Revisão_sistemática.md

 ## 2. Methodology ##

 ### 2.1.
+Research Question Formulation ###

+How effective are natural language processing tools in automatically converting conventional thyroid ultrasound reports into TI-RADS reports for the evaluation of thyroid nodules?

+ ### 2.2.
 Definition of study inclusion and exclusion criteria.

 **Inclusion criteria:**
 1. Studies that address the development or evaluation of artificial intelligence (AI) tools for thyroid ultrasound reports.